TosbackCgusBridge-Bot/CGUs-versions/Nytimes/Privacy Policy.md

 After we post any changes on this page, your continued use of Times Services is subject to the updated Privacy Policy.

-Back to top13.

-How Can You Contact Us?
+Back to top13.How Can You Contact Us?
 Who Is the Controller of Your Personal Information?

 If you have any questions, email us at privacy@nytimes.com or write us at: